 Point Reyes Ship Wreck

 Leaving behind the heights of the redwoods, it was on to the Point Reyes Lighthouse.
 Passing through Inverness, it was a pleasant stop to view the Point Reyes Ship Wreck.
 The name is a bit misleading as the boat really isn’t a wreck; but, rather a fixer upper that never got started and left forgotten.
 Regardless, the boat is wonderful to walk around.
 The surrounding scenery of Tomales Bay provides the perfect setting.
 It’s a favorite area for photographers for good reason.
+A day trip north of San Francisco must include this spot.

 Parking is behind the Inverness Store and then it’s a short walk to the site.